anonymous-fedcga-artifact/FedCGA/README.md

 This repository contains an anonymized artifact for **FedCGA**, a context-guided aggregation framework for privacy-preserving dynamic pricing in ride-hailing services.

-The repository keeps the core preprocessing, model, training, and evaluation code.
-Raw input data, generated client feature files, checkpoints, and local development files have been removed.

 ## Repository structure